On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Exponential correlations on large scales

 which is a manifestation of energy equipartition including three translational degrees of freedom in total correlation $R_{(2,1)}$ and one rotational degree of freedom in transverse correlation $T_{(2,0)}$.
-Correlations on large scale characterize the motion of halos.
-For pair of halos, transverse motion is dominant.
-The longitudinal correlation is relatively small on large scale and can be neglected.
-Figure \ref{fig:14} plots the variation of velocity dispersion $\sigma _{u}^{2} \left(r\right)$ at different redshifts \textit{z}.
-Function $\sigma _{u}^{2} \left(r\right)$ is obtained directly from N-body simulation \citep[also see][Fig. 9]{Xu:2022-The-statistical-theory-of-2nd}.
-The approximation of $\sigma _{u}^{2} \left(r\right)$ by Eq. \eqref{ZEqnNum369683} is also presented as solid lines with good agreement.
+Correlations on large scales characterize the motion of haloes.
+For a pair of haloes, the transverse motion is dominant, because of weak gravity on large scales.
+The contribution of longitudinal correlation is relatively small on large scales r>$r_t$ (Fig. 5 in \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}).